doctrine/phpcr-odm/docs/en/reference/introduction.rst

     Children can be of any class.
 Be careful when looping over children to be sure they are of the expected class.

+The children collection supports iterating over the children and also direct access by index or child name.
+To get a segment of the collection, you have the normal ``slice()`` that works on indexes.
+Additionally, the ``ChildrenCollection`` offers the ``sliceByChildName()`` method, where you can specify the child name from which to start the slice.

 Even if children are not mapped, you can use the document manager to get all flushed children of a document::